Page created on August 24, 2021. Last updated on April 29, 2022 at 20:58

 The objectives of treatment in heart failure are to reduce the number of hospitalisations, increase survival and quality of life, and slow the progression of the disease while reducing the symptoms.
 For HFrEF, we know of many medications which achieve all these objectives.

-For HFrEF, the three most important drugs are beta blockers, ACE inhibitors, and MRAs.
+For HFrEF, the four most important drugs are beta blockers, ACE inhibitors or ARNIs, MRAs, and SGLT2 inhibitors.
 The higher the dose, the greater the benefit.
 These drugs are initiated in a low dose which is then slowly increased over longer periods of time until the maximum tolerated dose by the patient is reached.
 Usually, side effects like bradycardia, hypotension, and/or hyperkalaemia prevent further increase.
+The patient taking all four of these drugs in the maximum tolerated dose is called optimal medical therapy (OMT).

 Patient education is important.
 When they know the signs and symptoms of worsening HF, they can seek a physician earlier and treat the problem earlier rather than waiting until they’re in such poor condition that they’re admitted to the hospital, which unfortunately occurs in many cases due to poor education.